wsummerhill/wsummerhill.github.io/_posts/2022-10-02-DLL-sideloading.md

 The export functions will forward execution to the legitimate DLL, named "**mpclient_orig**" as seen from the output above.
 To use this, we'll have to rename the original DLL to **mpclient_orig.dll** and _place it in the same folder as the legit EXE and malicious DLL to execute the DLL sideload_.

-Now compile your malicious DLL in Visual Studio or using `cl.exe` to the output DLL file named **mpclient.dll**!
+Now compile your malicious DLL in Visual Studio or using `cl.exe` to the output file named **mpclient.dll**!

 ### Putting it all together

-To combine everything together and actually exeucte our DLL sideload, we need to copy the **original EXE**, **malicious DLL**, and **original DLL** into the same folder.
-Place the following files to one folder with these naming conventions: <br />
+To combine everything together and actually execute our DLL sideload, we need to copy the **original EXE**, **malicious DLL**, and **original DLL** into the same folder.
+Place the following files to your target folder with these naming conventions: <br />
 - MpCmdRun.exe
 - mpclient.dll (malicious DLL)
 - mpclient_orig.dll (original DLL)